jaisurajk/Evolving_Mario_Levels/README.md

 ## Members: Jaisuraj Kaleeswaran and Jimmy Luu

-### We did not change the metrics.py at all and no we will not be participating in the competition.

 ### Modified mutate() function in the Individual Grid class

 - We created several functions in the mutate() function, each of which does a specific task.